 The second way to handle a mistake is to be reactive.
 You can apologize when you’re confronted and do what you can to make it up.

 Imagine what would happen if Joe got home and confronted Scott about Charlie.
-“I’m sorry Joe, let me come over and help clean it up.
+“I’m sorry Joe,” Scott might say.
+“Let me come over and clean it up.
 I’ll make sure to go out tomorrow morning and look for some new petunias.”

-There’s nothing necessarily anything wrong with handling things this way, but it’s not confidence building.
+There’s nothing necessarily wrong with handling things this way, but it’s not confidence building.

 The final way to handle it is to be oblivious – not to what has happened (that’d be just flat out wrong), but to the impact.